 While in prison William acquired over 30 certifications, including areas such as thinking for change, commercial driver’s license, parenting and using a forklift.
 He gained advance leadership skills through Toastmasters and a Bronze Communication award which helped him learn how to speak in public before an audience and how to become a strong, passionate leader.

-Recognizing this he spent time trying to understand why doors are closed to them, what could be done to discourage recidivism and how he could advocate to improve their situations.
+Recognizing this he spent time trying to understand why doors are closed to them, what could be done to reduce and discourage recidivism and how he could advocate to improve their situations.
 This led him to become a Peer Specialist so that he could help others as well as himself move back into the world as fully functioning self-sufficient citizens.
 As his mentors in prison helped him understand the importance of all people having a purpose in life, it was during this time that he was inspired to develop his thoughts, ideas and initial plans for Man of Purpose (dba People of Purpose).

 Since that time, William has developed a board, incorporated as a 501(c)3 nonprofit and he, working with his board, has initiated efforts to begin to carry out his vision.